jldantas/libmft/README.md

 - Removed the STANDARD_INFORMATION versions and "class ID" fields
 - Removed the FILE_NAME "allocated size" and "real size"
 - Implemented Datastreams
+- Implemented CollationRules
+- Updated code for most of the attribute contents
 - Updated documentation

 ## Known problems